openconfig/featureprofiles/feature/aft/aft_base/otg_tests/aft_prefixcounters/README.md

 ## AFT-2.1.1: AFT Prefix Counters ipv4 packets forwarded, IS-IS route.

-## Procedure
+### Procedure

 From ATE:port2 send 10000 packets to one of the ipv4 prefix advertise by IS-IS.

-## Verifications
+### Verifications

 *  Before the traffic measure the initial counter value.
 *  After the traffic measure the final counter value.
 *  The difference between final and initial value must match with the counter value in ATE.
-*  Verify afts counter entries using the path mentioned in the paths section of this test plan.
+*  Verify afts ipv4 forwarded packet counter entries using the path mentioned in the paths section of this test plan.

 ## AFT-2.1.2: AFT Prefix Counters ipv4 packets forwarded, BGP route.

-## Procedure
+### Procedure

 From ATE:port2 send 10000 packets to one of the ipv4 prefix advertise by BGP.

-## Verifications
+### Verifications

 *  Before the traffic measure the initial counter value.
 *  After the traffic measure the final counter value.
 *  The difference between final and initial value must match with the counter value in ATE.
-*  Verify afts counter entries using the path mentioned in the paths section of this test plan.
+*  Verify afts ipv4 forwarded packet counter entries using the path mentioned in the paths section of this test plan.

 ## AFT-2.1.3: AFT Prefix Counters ipv4 octets forwarded, IS-IS route.

-## Procedure
+### Procedure

 From ATE:port2 send 10000 packets to one of the ipv4 prefix advertise by IS-IS.

-## Verifications
+### Verifications

 *  Before the traffic measure the initial counter value.
 *  After the traffic measure the final counter value.
 *  The difference between final and initial value must match with the counter value in ATE.
-*  Verify afts counter entries using the path mentioned in the paths section of this test plan.
+*  Verify afts ipv4 forwarded octets counter entries using the path mentioned in the paths section of this test plan.

 ## AFT-2.1.4: AFT Prefix Counters ipv4 octets forwarded, BGP route.

-## Procedure
+### Procedure

 From ATE:port2 send 10000 packets to one of the ipv4 prefix advertise by BGP.

-## Verifications
+### Verifications

 *  Before the traffic measure the initial counter value.
 *  After the traffic measure the final counter value.
 *  The difference between final and initial value must match with the counter value in ATE.
-*  Verify afts counter entries using the path mentioned in the paths section of this test plan.
+*  Verify afts ipv4 forwarded octets counter entries using the path mentioned in the paths section of this test plan.

 ## AFT-2.1.5: AFT Prefix Counters ipv6 packets forwarded, IS-IS route.

-## Procedure
+### Procedure

 From ATE:port2 send 10000 packets to one of the ipv6 prefix advertise by IS-IS.

-## Verifications
+### Verifications

 *  Before the traffic measure the initial counter value.
 *  After the traffic measure the final counter value.
 *  The difference between final and initial value must match with the counter value in ATE.
-*  Verify afts counter entries using the path mentioned in the paths section of this test plan.
+*  Verify afts ipv6 forwarded packet counter entries using the path mentioned in the paths section of this test plan.

 ## AFT-2.1.6: AFT Prefix Counters ipv6 packets forwarded, BGP route.

-## Procedure
+### Procedure

 From ATE:port2 send 10000 packets to one of the ipv6 prefix advertise by BGP.

-## Verifications
+### Verifications

 *  Before the traffic measure the initial counter value.
 *  After the traffic measure the final counter value.
 *  The difference between final and initial value must match with the counter value in ATE.
-*  Verify afts counter entries using the path mentioned in the paths section of this test plan.
+*  Verify afts ipv6 forwarded packet counter entries using the path mentioned in the paths section of this test plan.

 ## AFT-2.1.7: AFT Prefix Counters ipv6 octets forwarded, IS-IS route.

-## Procedure
+### Procedure

 From ATE:port2 send 10000 packets to one of the ipv6 prefix advertise by IS-IS.

-## Verifications
+### Verifications

 *  Before the traffic measure the initial counter value.
 *  After the traffic measure the final counter value.
 *  The difference between final and initial value must match with the counter value in ATE.
-*  Verify afts counter entries using the path mentioned in the paths section of this test plan.
+*  Verify afts ipv6 forwarded octets counter entries using the path mentioned in the paths section of this test plan.

 ## AFT-2.1.8: AFT Prefix Counters ipv6 octets forwarded, BGP route.

-## Procedure
+### Procedure

 From ATE:port2 send 10000 packets to one of the ipv6 prefix advertise by BGP.

-## Verifications
+### Verifications

 *  Before the traffic measure the initial counter value.
 *  After the traffic measure the final counter value.
 *  The difference between final and initial value must match with the counter value in ATE.
-*  Verify afts counter entries using the path mentioned in the paths section of this test plan.
+*  Verify afts ipv6 forwarded octets counter entries using the path mentioned in the paths section of this test plan.

 ## AFT-2.1.9: AFT Prefix Counters withdraw the ipv4 prefix.

-## Procedure
+### Procedure

 *  From ATE:port1 withdraw some prefixes of BGP and IS-IS.
 *  Send 10000 packets from ATE:port2 to DUT:port2 for one of the withdrawn ipv4 prefix.
 *  The traffic must blackhole.

-## Verifications
+### Verifications

 * The counters must not send incremental value as the prefix is not present in RIB/FIB.
-* Verify afts counter entries using the path mentioned in the paths section of this test plan.
+* Verify afts ipv4 forwarded packet counter entries using the path mentioned in the paths section of this test plan.

 ## AFT-2.1.10: AFT Prefix Counters add the ipv4 prefix back.

-## Procedure
+### Procedure

 *  From ATE:port1 add the prefixes of BGP and IS-IS back.
 *  Send 10000 packets from ATE:port2 to DUT:port2 for one of the added ipv4 prefix.
 *  The traffic must flow end to end.

-## Verifications
+### Verifications

 *  Before the traffic measure the initial counter value.
 *  After the traffic measure the final counter value.